 where $K_{\sigma}$ is a Gaussian kernel with a standard deviation $\sigma$, $x_k$ is the coordinate of the $k^{th}$ annotation, and $N$ is the total number of annotations.

-We calibrated the standard deviation of the kernel to reflect the approximate spatial extent of an array of the image.
+After an empirical investigation, we calibrated the standard deviation of the kernel to reflect the approximate spatial extent of an array on the image.
 We set its value to 25 pixels for Google images and 12 for IGN images.
-It corresponds to a distance of 2.5 meters.
+It corresponds to a distance of 2.5 m.
 As illustrated on \autoref{fig:quality_phases_1_2}, the KDE yields a heatmap whose hotspot locates on the solar array.
 The maximum value of the KDE quantifies the confidence level of the annotation.
 We refer to it as the {\it pixel annotation consensus} (PAC).
 This metric is proportional to the number of annotations.
-We use the PAC to determine whether an image contains an array or not.
+We use the PAC to determine whether an image contains an array.